Work Zone Mobility and Safety Program

 Illinois Department of Transportation

 The Illinois DOT developed several resources to assist with TMP Development, including a TMP Checklist, Significant Route Location Maps, and a Work Zone Safety and Mobility Process Flowchart.
-The Work Zone Safety and Mobility Process Flowchart (PDF 272KB) begins by determining if the project is significant, and then moves to developing the TMP, assessing impacts, revising the TMP accordingly, and finalizing the TMP.
-The Significant Route Location Maps (PDF 3.6MB) show those state routes where a lane closure on the roadway is expected to cause sustained work zone impacts that are not considered tolerable based on the goals and objectives of Illinois's work zone policy or public opinion.
-The TMP Checklist (PDF 244KB) lists the possible TMP components described in Section 3.0 of the FHWA document "Developing and Implementing Transportation Management Plans for Work Zones."
+These resources are included in the Illinois Work Zone Safety and Mobility Policy.
+The Work Zone Safety and Mobility Process Flowchart (Appendix A) begins by determining if the project is significant, and then moves to developing the TMP, assessing impacts, revising the TMP accordingly, and finalizing the TMP.
+The Significant Route Location Maps (Appendix B) show those state routes where a lane closure on the roadway is expected to cause sustained work zone impacts that are not considered tolerable based on the goals and objectives of Illinois's work zone policy or public opinion.
+The TMP Checklist (Appendix C) lists the possible TMP components described in Section 3.0 of the FHWA document "Developing and Implementing Transportation Management Plans for Work Zones."

 Maryland State Highway Administration (MdSHA)